Skip to main content

 REPORT MOUNTAIN LION SIGHTING

 The mountain lion is one of Oklahoma's most elusive and discussed wildlife species.
 “Do we have mountain lions here or not?”
-The short answer is yes, sometimes.
-But we have far fewer than rumors would lead you to believe.
+Oklahoma has far fewer mountain lions than rumors would lead you to believe.
+Though most confirmed reports are thought to be of transient individuals, the Wildlife Department confirmed two separate mountain lions observed with kittens in different regions of the state in 2024.
 Although mountain lions, sometimes called cougars, pumas, panthers, painters, or catamounts, were common in Oklahoma and elsewhere in the Plains prior to European settlement, they were eradicated during the 19th century.

 As the countryside was settled and developed, the large predators were shot.
 People also killed almost all of the deer, the mountain lions’ primary food source.
 Sightings and evidence of cougars have been documented back to 1852, where two cougars were killed in southwest Oklahoma.
 Accounts continued into 1953 when an Oklahoma State University mammalogist documented tracks of a mountain lion southeast of Canton Lake in northwest Oklahoma.
 Further reports continued into September of 1984, where the refuge manager observed a mountain lion on the Wichita Mountains Wildlife Refuge.
 In 1957, the Oklahoma Department of Wildlife Conservation listed the mountain lion as a game species with a closed season.

 One thing is certain, despite many rumors and claims to the contrary.
 ODWC has never stocked, relocated or released any mountain lions in the state of Oklahoma.
 Furthermore the agency has no plans to do so.
 Because mountain lions are reclusive animals, it's hard to know exactly when and where they are present.
 As compelling as a reported sighting may be, we must gather hard evidence before we can say, “yes, we have a confirmed mountain lion sighting.”
-Each year the Wildlife Department investigates dozens of these reports.
-Although hundreds of recorded sightings have been reported, few have yielded enough physical evidence to clearly confirm the presence of a mountain lion.
+Although hundreds of recorded sightings have been reported each year, a small percentage have yielded enough physical evidence to clearly confirm the presence of a mountain lion.

 What about the hundreds of others?
 Some turned out to be different animals.
-Dog tracks and dogs themselves are the number one and number two cases of misidentification.
-Bobcats and house cats--along with coyotes, foxes, deer and even rabbits--have also been mistaken for mountain lions.
+Bobcats and house cats – along with domestic dogs, coyotes, foxes, deer, and even rabbits – have also been mistaken for mountain lions.
 With some sightings, there just isn’t enough physical evidence (hair, scat, tracks, photos, etc.) to confirm or deny a mountain lion was there.

-Missing from Oklahoma is the physical evidence that is left by a viable, breeding population of mountain lions.
-In the areas of every documented population in the U.S., biologists are able to locate numerous tracks, prey kills, scrapes (made when lions scent-mark their territories), and photos, which are often available from the many motion-detecting game cameras that hunters use to monitor trails.
+In the areas of every documented population in the United States, biologists are able to locate numerous tracks, prey kills, scrapes (made when lions scent-mark their territories), and photos, which are often available from the many motion-detecting game cameras that hunters use to monitor trails.
 Also, frequent mountain lion road-kills turn up, of all ages and of both sexes.
-Biologists in Arkansas and Missouri have reached the same conclusion as we have after years of searching: They have documented wandering individuals, but no evidence yet of viable populations.
-The nearest populations are in Texas, Colorado, New Mexico, Wyoming and South Dakota.
+The nearest established populations to Oklahoma are in Texas, Colorado, New Mexico and Nebraska.

 Our Wildlife Code continues to protect mountain lions from indiscriminate shooting, but also allows citizens to protect themselves and their property.
 It states, Mountain lions can be taken year-round when committing or about to commit depredation on any domesticated animal or when deemed an immediate safety hazard.
 Individuals who kill a mountain lion must immediately call a game warden or other Department employee.
 The carcass (including hide) will be examined by a Department employee within 24 hours for biological data collection, which may include the removal of a tooth.